2025 United Rugby Championship Grand Final: Previous meetings

-Leinster and Bulls have met six times in the United Rugby Championship since 2021 with Bulls leading the rivalry four games to two.
-Bulls have won both previous play-off matches between the sides, the semi-finals in 2022 and 2024.
-Bulls also won the solitary regular season match between the teams this year by a single point.
+Leinster and Bulls had met six times in the United Rugby Championship since the Bulls joined the league in 2021.
+Bulls led the rivalry 4–2, including winning both previous play-off matches between the sides: the semi-finals in 2022 and 2024.
+Bulls also won the regular season match between the teams in 2024–25 by a single point, 21–20.